escakot/CoSurvive/README.md

 # **CoSurvive**

 # Summary
-CoSurvive is a 2D Survival Game utilizing color and shapes.
+CoSurvive is a 2D Survival Game built with SpriteKit and GameplayKit in Objective-C. The game utilizes shapes and colors for its gameplay.
 Multiple shape and color enemies will attempt to destroy you by suicidal collision.
-Highscore is calculated for the nunmber of enemies defeated.
+Highscore is calculated for the number of enemies defeated.

 # Preview